ArjunSahlot/EasyMusic/README.md

-# extension_template
+# EasyMusic
-Personal chrome extension template
+A chrome extension that makes it possible to listen to songs just by their title.